 Regular Bulletins keep members up to date with urban design issues, publications and events and allow member-to-member exchanges to benefit from the vast range of knowledge and experience across the Network.
 To receive a sample Bulletin please email the Network Manager.
 Members have access to an archive of Bulletins and other useful resources.

 Through the RTPI regions and the RTPI urban design network there are a number of exciting information and continuing professional development (CPD) events open to all categories of RTPI membership.
 To find an event in your region visit our events page.
-However, if you are pushed for time the network has also compiled a list of RTPI Urban Design and Heritage events for 2016, which will be continually updated throughout the year.
-Members who are signed up to the bulletin will also receive news of other non RTPI events.
 If you are interested in putting on an event we would be very interested to hear from you.
 Please contact the network manager to discuss.

 We are always pleased to welcome new members and we are happy through the Network to address issues that might bring greater clarity to urban design in practice.
 The Network is only open to Members of the RTPI - there is a range of RTPI membership options and not all involve a professional qualification.